marcosdaller/smc/README.md

 All rights reserved.

-This software and its associated configuration files (the "Software") may **not** be used, copied, modified, published, or distributed without **prior written permission** from the author.
+This software and its associated configuration files (the "Software") may not be used, copied, modified, published, or distributed without prior written permission from the author.

 Usage is restricted under the following terms:

 - You must request permission via email before using or deploying any part of the Software.
-- Upon approval, the author will provide a sample `.env` file with the required variables for configuration.
+- Upon approval.
 - The Software may not be used for commercial or academic purposes without explicit consent.
-- Redistribution or sublicensing is prohibited.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.